William Scott Day: Arrest, trial and imprisonment

 While awaiting murder charges at the jail in Fort Stockton, Texas, Day was indicted by the authorities in Nashville for Strobel's murder.
 In an exclusive interview with The Nashville Banner, Day admitted to all of the murders, but claimed that he was high on drugs and drunk at the time, rendering him unable to control his actions.
 Fearing that his client would face the death penalty if he remained in Texas, Day's attorney, John Smith, announced that he would not appeal Tennessee's extradition request, as they had indicated they would pursue a life term instead.
 Upon his arrival there, Day's attorneys requested a change of venue to a neighboring county, claiming that the extensive coverage of the Strobel murder in Nashville would prejudice the jurors.
 In response to this, Justice Walter Kurtz expressed skepticism, saying that the attorney's claims of it reaching publicity heights like those of Sam Sheppard or Billie Sol Estes were simply ridiculous.
 During questionings conducted by the court, several jurors did indeed admit to knowing about Day's other murders, for which they had to be excused from jury duty.

-After a two-week long trial, Day was convicted on all counts, but as the jury were unable to come to a unanimous decision on his sentence, he was automatically given three life terms without the chance of parole.
+After a two-week long trial, Day was convicted on all counts.
+However, he was given three life sentences after the jury deadlocked 7-5 against a death sentence.
 The sentence came as a relief to Strobel's family members, who opposed capital punishment due to their religious beliefs.
 The Strobel family have since dedicated themselves for advocating against the death penalty being used against mentally-ill inmates.